AndSchmitz/ExtractEMEPMeasurementData/README.md

  - *Parsed_EMEP_Metadata.csv* with metadata per input file: "StationName", "code_plot", "lat", "lon", "altitude", "component", "matrix", "unit", "InstrumentType", "FileID", "TimeStampFirstMeasurement", "TimeStampLastMeasurement", "FileName"

  - *Parsed_EMEP_Data.csv* the actual data: "TimeStampStart", "TimeStampEnd", "value", "substance", "comment", "FileID"

+## Caveats
+EBAS data files can include data from different "matrices", e.g. first column PM10 data, second column PM2.5 data or from multiple substances, e.g. first column Na, second column Cl.
+This script cannot safely handle files with data from multiple matrices or substances.
+Make sure to select only one matrix (pm1, wetdep, etc.) and one substance/parameter in the EMEP measurement data portal when downloading data to be processed with this script.

 ## Data quality flags
 Each row in the original data (.nas files) has a quality flag (https://projects.nilu.no//ccc/flags/).
 In general, rows with quality flags indicating non-valid measurements (i.e. quality flag not in category "V") are deleted.
 Additional quality flag numbers can be specified which should also cause deletion of the respective measurement value.
 For example: